Get our FREE IIFYM Weight Loss Starter Guide

 Another study assigned 411 overweight individuals to four different diets with varying macro ratios and had them track their food for two years to determine if there was a difference in calories burned or fat loss (5).
 Caloric intake was the same for all groups.

 Having trouble dialing in your calorie intake?
-Click here to let one of our professional coaches work on your Custom Diet Blueprint.
+Click here to let one of our professional coaches work on your Diet Blueprint.

 It was found that the specific macro ratios had no significant effect on weight loss or calories burned, illustrating the point that overall caloric intake over macro distribution is the most important factor when determining weight balance and the number of calories burned.